KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ### Rooftop View of Durham

-After the summit, a DjangoCon US attendee who lives at One City Center took us up to the 28th floor for an incredible view of the Durham skyline.
+After the summit, a DjangoCon US attendee who lives at One City Center took a group of us up to the 28th floor for an incredible view of the Durham skyline.

 [Video of the skyline](https://youtu.be/8w3ubfRBK5I)